The three-in-one handheld device will make recovering your game way easier.

 - User interface: three-button navigation

-- Color palettes/thermal reading filters: 8 Options
+- Color palettes/thermal reading filters: Eight options

-- Warranty: Leupold’s five-year electronic warranty
+- Warranty: Leupold’s two-year electronic warranty

 As you can see, there are a lot of great features jam-packed into a palm-sized unit.